Achievable logoAchievable logo

 Electron transport chain (ETC) and oxidative phosphorylation

-The electron transport chain (ETC) and oxidative phosphorylation occur along the inner mitochondrial membrane, specifically within the cristae.
-Here, the high-energy electrons from NADH and FADH2 products of the Krebs cycle—are transferred through a series of redox reactions involving components such as FMN, Coenzyme Q, iron-sulfur clusters, and various cytochromes (including cytochrome b, c, and aa₃).
+The electron transport chain (ETC) and oxidative phosphorylation occur on the inner mitochondrial membrane, along the cristae.
+High-energy electrons carried by NADH and FADH2 (produced largely by the Krebs cycle) move through a series of redox reactions involving FMN, Coenzyme Q, iron-sulfur clusters, and cytochromes (including cytochrome b, c, and aa₃).

-As electrons flow from NADH (the highest in energy) to oxygen (the lowest in energy), energy is released and used to pump protons from the mitochondrial matrix into the intermembrane space, creating an electrochemical proton gradient.
+As electrons flow from NADH (relatively high energy) to oxygen (the final electron acceptor, relatively low energy), energy is released.
+The ETC uses that energy to pump protons (H⁺) from the mitochondrial matrix into the intermembrane space, creating an electrochemical proton gradient.

-Although NADH is the primary electron donor in the mitochondrial electron transport chain, NADPH is also vital.
-Generated mainly by the pentose phosphate pathway, NADPH acts as a reducing agent in biosynthetic reactions and antioxidant defenses, helping to maintain the cellular redox balance and enhance electron transport efficiency under stress.
+Although NADH is the primary electron donor for the mitochondrial ETC, NADPH is also important.
+Produced mainly by the pentose phosphate pathway, NADPH supplies reducing power for biosynthetic reactions and antioxidant defenses.
+These roles help maintain cellular redox balance and can support electron transport efficiency under stress.

-Flavoproteins are enzymes that contain flavin cofactors (FAD or FMN), which allow them to participate in redox reactions by accepting and donating electrons.
-For instance, in Complex II of the electron transport chain, FAD accepts electrons from succinate oxidation and transfers them to ubiquinone, linking the citric acid cycle with oxidative phosphorylation for ATP production.
+Flavoproteins are enzymes that contain flavin cofactors (FAD or FMN).
+These cofactors allow flavoproteins to participate in redox reactions by accepting and donating electrons.
+For example, in Complex II of the ETC, FAD accepts electrons during succinate oxidation and transfers them to ubiquinone, linking the citric acid cycle with oxidative phosphorylation for ATP production.

 Oxidative phosphorylation

 • Oxidative phosphorylation is the process by which mitochondria convert electron energy into ATP.
-ATP synthase generates ATP as protons flow down their concentration gradient—a process known as chemiosmotic coupling.
-The electron transport chain pumps protons from the mitochondrial matrix into the intermembrane space, creating a proton motive force (PMF) that drives ATP synthesis as protons return to the matrix.
+ATP synthase generates ATP as protons flow down their concentration gradient, a mechanism called chemiosmotic coupling.
+The ETC pumps protons from the mitochondrial matrix into the intermembrane space, creating a proton motive force (PMF) that drives ATP synthesis as protons return to the matrix.

-• Under optimal conditions, the complete oxidation of one glucose molecule yields about 30-32 ATP, reflecting the tight coupling between the electron transport chain and ATP synthesis.
+• Under optimal conditions, the complete oxidation of one glucose molecule yields about 30-32 ATP, reflecting the tight coupling between the ETC and ATP synthesis.
 This process is regulated by factors such as ADP availability, substrate levels, oxygen concentration, and ATP feedback.

-• Additionally, mitochondria influence cell fate via apoptosis, as disruptions in oxidative phosphorylation can produce reactive oxygen species (ROS) that trigger oxidative stress and cell death.
+• Mitochondria also influence cell fate via apoptosis.
+Disruptions in oxidative phosphorylation can increase reactive oxygen species (ROS) production, contributing to oxidative stress and cell death.

 Electron transport chain and chemiosmotic ATP production